History of the Jews in Cologne: Preparation of the pogrom

 The persecution of the Jewish community at the time of the Black Death became the fiercest in the whole of the Middle Ages.
-In/1340, a terrible pestilence arrived in Europe.
+In 1340, a terrible pestilence arrived in Europe.
 The Black Death had not reached Cologne until December 1349 However, reports of its devastating impact arrived on the Rhine from the south considerably earlier.
 Ultimately, between 30 and 60% of the European population died from the epidemic, provoking fears of an apocalyptic nature.
-Accusations that the plague was caused by a conspiracy of the Jews to poison the wells (accusations that were not proven in even a single case) apparently had origin in southern France, but quickly snowballed across the Continent.
+Accusations that the plague was caused by a conspiracy of the Jews to poison the wells (accusations that were not proven in a single case) apparently had origin in southern France, but quickly snowballed across the Continent.
 They formed the background for a murderous pogrom on 23/24 August 1349 in Cologne.

 There is a letter of the Cologne Council to the council of Strassburg, in which the Cologne Council expresses concern about an anti-Jewish incident in Strassburg and warns insistently against an escalation.
 The Jews and their possessions were protected by letters of protection or consolation, which had to be considered.
 In the same letter the Cologne Council make clear that they would decidedly protect their own Jews.
 The council of Strassburg, however, having initially taken a stand against the persecutions, was itself attacked and replaced by the populace; the new council of Strassburg invoked the public peace and called on all the citizens to kill the Jews throughout their territory.
 This development was not lost on the town council of Cologne.

 Unlike most other anti-Jewish persecutions at the time, the pogrom in Cologne was not spontaneous and did not originate among the lower ranks of Cologne's population.
 Rather, it appears to have been premeditated, as there is clear evidence of the involvement of the leading social figures, or at least some of them.
 Inspired by the aforementioned events in Strassburg, which the Cologne Council watched closely, the pogrom appears to have been methodically planned.
 The council members had previously formed an alliance with all that could have an advantage from the killing or expulsion of the Jews in order to secure themselves against the Jews' official protectors, particularly Charles IV (then King of the Romans) and the Habsburg Vögte.
 This indicates that the pogrom was ultimately aimed against the Habsburgs and exploited the panic among the population simply to reach its goals of political power.